EcmaTC53/spec/markup/main.md

 The third edition introduced new IO classes for audio input, audio output, and image input, such as cameras.
 It included persistent storage classes for files, flash memory partitions, and key-value pair stores, and to apply over-the-air firmware updates.
 It was adopted by the General Assembly of June 2025.

 This fourth edition introduces Bluetooth LE support for centrals and peripherals, and DNS-SD discovery and advertising.
+It was adopted by the General Assembly of June 2026.

 <!-- text here to indicate when this revision was adopted -->